-- The Company's common shares are "regularly traded" on an established securities market such as the NYSE; and - usuch non-U.S. holder owned, actually and constructively, 5% or less of the Company's common shares throughout the five-year period ending on the date of the sale or disposition.
+- I the Company's common shares are "regularly traded" on an established securities market such as the NYSE; and - such non-U.S. holder owned, actually and constructively, 5% or less of the Company's common shares throughout the five-year period ending on the date of the sale or disposition.